selimslab/selimslab.github.io/_posts/books/phil/2020-1-31-great-thinkers.md

 Inspired by nature, resilience of trees, strength of mountains, cheerfulness of flowers

 Of course there are times for action and ambition

+## Buddha

+Attachment is the root of suffering

+don't crave

+no craving = no suffering

+train the mind to experience reality as it is

+pain is inevitable, suffering is optional

 ## Sen no Rikyu